rrahul815/SystemDesignPreparation/README.md

 ### Data
-The main entites will be users,channels,messages
+The main entites will be users,channels,messages user table will have user_id,name,details,organization channel table will have channel_id,user_id,name message table will have message_id,sender_id,receiver_id,content_link Actual messages will be persisted in a document store or a key/value table.
+The audio/video content can be stored in a blob or file store.

 ### API
 API will be primarily used to sign up and authenticate a user.
 For bidirectional communication between users, API would not work.
 API to create user and login will be discussed in detail in other sections.
+Websockets will be used to send messages.
+Media files will be uploaded via POST and the receiver can retrieve the media file using GET and the identifier provided in the message.
+Point to think - how will end-to-end encryption be supported?

 ### High level design
 The high level design involves, a user A sending a message to user B and receiving a response back.
 This message needs to be stored incase the user is not online to receive it.